 \begin{definition} Let $\sigma=[p,q,m]\subseteq (0, \infty)\times(0, \infty]\times(0, \infty)$.
 We formally define the operators $R_\sigma$ and $S^0_\sigma$ as

 and

 \end{definition}

 Employing operators acting on functions defined on an interval has been a standard practice ever since the foundations of modern theory of interpolation were laid by Lions, Peetre, Calder\'on, Zygmund, Hunt, O'Neil and others.
 However, the nature of these operators has undergone some evolution in accordance with the particular task in mind.
-The classical such pair of operators is intimately connected with interpolation of operators of separate \emph{weak types} or of the so-called \emph{joint weak type}.
+Classically, such a pair of operators is intimately connected with interpolation of operators of separate \emph{weak types} or of the so-called \emph{joint weak type}.
 The endpoint estimates of these operators reflect their boundedness from the Lorentz space $L^{p,1}$ into the weak Lebesgue space $L^{q,\infty}$ for appropriate values of $p$ and $q$.
-The corresponding pair of operators appropriate for a Calder\'on type theorem in such case always consists of one operator of \emph{Hardy type} (acting `near zero') and one operator of \emph{Copson type} (acting `near infinity'), for details see~\cite[Chapter~3, Definition~5.1]{BS}.
+For such endpoint estimates, the corresponding pair of operators for a Calder\'on type theorem always consists of one integral operator of \emph{Hardy type} (acting `near zero') and one integral operator of \emph{Copson type} (acting `near infinity'), for details see~\cite[Chapter~3, Definition~5.1]{BS}.

 Since then, more delicate tasks have been investigated on boundedness properties of operators with nonstandard endpoint behavior.
 These involve, for instance, fractional maximal operators, Sobolev embeddings, and more.
 Such tasks enforce introduction of operators of various special kinds.
-In~\cite{Gog:09}, it was observed that some nonstandard operators require a combination of an operator of Hardy type with another one which instead of integration involves the operation of supremum.
+In~\cite{Gog:09}, it was observed that some nonstandard operators require a combination of an integral operator of Hardy type with a non-integral operator, which instead of integration involves the operation of supremum.
 The latter operator notoriously makes things more interesting owing to the simple fact that it is no longer a linear operator.
 More complicated operators were encountered e.g.~in~\cite{Mal:12,Bae:22,Mih:25,Kub:25}.

-Note that while in the classical situation of the operators of joint weak type the corresponding pair of operators was uniquely tight to a~\emph{segment} $\sigma$ (involving four parameters), a similar situation is encountered here, where however we need only a triple of parameters (and we denote it also by $\sigma$).
+Note that in the classical situation of the operators of joint weak type, the corresponding pair of operators was uniquely tight to a~\emph{segment} $\sigma$ (involving four parameters).
+A similar situation is encountered here, but we only need a triple of parameters, which we will also denote $\sigma$.

-We are in a position to state and prove our last two principal results.
+Finally, we are in a position to state and prove our last two principal results.